 - Sources of omega-3: Fish, nuts, and seeds, which help reduce inflammation and improve blood flow.

-- Fiber-rich foods: They help maintain a healthy weight and reduce cholesterol, an important factor for good circulation.
+- Foods rich in fiber: They help maintain a healthy weight and reduce cholesterol, an important factor for good circulation.

 - Adequate hydration: Drinking enough water is essential to keep the blood fluid and facilitate its circulation.